xregistry/spec/core/spec.md

 additional data to the document of a Resource might require a new Version and a new ID (e.g. changing it from "1.0" to "1.1").

-This specification does not mandate a particular versioning algorithm  or version naming scheme.
+This specification does not mandate a particular versioning algorithm or Version identification (`id`) scheme.

 When serialized as a JSON object, the Version entity adheres to this form: